thabonzimande/Classification-Of-Mental-Health-Disorders-Notebook/README.md

 - A mental disorder is also characterized by a clinically significant disturbance in an individual's cognition, emotional regulation, or behavior, often in a social context.

 Driven by my own personal battles I tasked myself with creating an Advanced Classification algorithm to predict whether an individual suffers from mental illness or not.
 The model will then predict/diagnose which specific Mental Health condition an individual suffers from based on 17 standard symptoms used by Mental Health Proffesionals as indicators.
-The potential for such a tool is atronomical as I beleieve it could bridge the gap between South Africans and affordable mental healthcare, a type of healthcare that is severley.
+The potential for such a tool is atronomical as I beleieve it could bridge the gap between South Africans and affordable mental healthcare, a type of healthcare that is severley overlooked.
+Integrating AI and Machine Learning tools is first step in revolutionizing the field of healthcare.

 ### About the Dataset